anitawoodruff/err-holidaybot/README.md

 ### Usage - command line tool

-The standalone Python3 script is at `whosout.py` - run `./whosout.py --help` for info.
-Note, you will need a `holidaybot_credentials.cfg` file containing a BambooHR section, as described in the 'Configuring from file' section below.
+The standalone Python3 script is at `whosout.py` - run `python3 ./whosout.py --help` for info.
+Note, you will need a `holidaybot_credentials.cfg` file containing a BambooHR section, as described in the 'Configuring from file' section below, and the `unidecode` python module.

 ## Plugin Installation